Borough of Erewash: History

 The new district was named after the River Erewash, which forms the district's eastern boundary.
 On 28 June 1974 the district was awarded borough status, allowing the chair of the council to take the title of mayor.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028, with its area forming part of a new Derbyshire South unitary authority.

 Governance

 Erewash Borough Council provides district-level services.
 County-level services are provided by Derbyshire County Council.
 Parts of the borough are also covered by civil parishes, which form a third tier of local government.

+Recently on broader scale, the borough has been a non-constituent member of the East Midlands Combined County Authority with a directly elected regional mayor since 2024.

 Political control

 The council has been under Labour majority control since the 2023 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: